 Abstract

 In Bangladesh, groundwater is considered to be the main source of both drinking water and irrigation.
 Suction lift pumps and force mode of operation are the predominant technologies for groundwater abstraction in Bangladesh.
-For a sustainable usage policy, it is thus important to identify which technology would be more appropriate where in Bangladesh.
-With that aim in mind, this paper proposes a methodology leveraging the power of machine learning (ML) that can potentially learn intricate relationships between and among the groundwater level (GWL) and the relevant hydrogeological factors (HGFs).
-A number of machine learning algorithms have been experimented with and both classification and regression models have been developed.
-Our classification model is trained to accurately predict any point as suitable for either suction mode or force mode abstraction technology.
-Notably, our best classification model is based on the Random Forest algorithm, which has achieved a promising accuracy of 89% and an excellent value of 96% for the AuROC (Area Under Receiver Operating Characteristics Curve) indicating a strong discriminant capability thereof.
-We also identify Digital Elevation Model, Specific Yield and Lithology as the three most important HGFs for GWL in the context of Bangladesh.
+For a sustainable usage policy, it is thus important to identify which technology would be more appropriate in Bangladesh.
+With that aim in mind, this paper proposes a methodology leveraging the power of machine learning (ML) that can potentially learn intricate relationships between the groundwater level (GWL) and the relevant hydrogeological factors (HGFs).
+A number of machine learning algorithms have been experimented with both classification and regression models.
+Our classification model is trained to predict any point as suitable for either suction mode or force mode abstraction technology.
+Notably, the best classification model is based on the Random Forest algorithm, which has achieved an accuracy of 89% and an excellent value of 96% for the AuROC (Area Under Receiver Operating Characteristics Curve) indicating a strong discriminant capability thereof.
+We also identify Digital Elevation Model (DEM), i.e., elevation derived from DEM, Specific Yield and Lithology as the three most important HGFs for GWL in Bangladesh.

 On the other hand, to predict the actual groundwater level, we employ a two-stage approach, where we first employ the above-mentioned classification model to identify the suitable abstraction technology for the point of interest and subsequently predict the actual groundwater level using the appropriate Random Forest regressor and that too with reasonable accuracy (minimum absolute error is less than 1 for suction mode and less than 5 for the force mode).
 In the sequel, using our predictor models, we prepare groundwater (technology) maps for the whole Bangladesh.